sheybusta/My-Website/planning/backlog.md

 ## Could-Haves

-1. As an **user** I would like to see the website in other languages.
+1. As an **user** I would like to see in the future the website in other languages.
    - [ ] Given a spanish and french version.